travelgateX/documentation-site/content/hotelx/concepts/settings.md

 ## Mutations

-This mutations have the same settings configuration [**Click here to see configuration**](/hotelx/reference/inputobjects/hotelsettingsinput/)
+These mutations have the same settings configuration [**Click here to see configuration**](/hotelx/reference/inputobjects/hotelsettingsinput/)

 * **Book**